gbmitchell/math4610/HW4/problem_3.md

     x2 = 6.000e+00
     x3 = 1.000e+00

-The first value (24) is the number of binary digits that define the machine epsilon and the second is related to the decimal version of the same value.
-The number of decimal digits that can be represented is roughly eight (e-08 on the end of the second value).
+The output from the example code prints the values for the lower triangular matrix A augmented with the known values of the vector b.
+The routine then forward solves for the values in the vector of unknowns and stores those values in the vector x.
+The stored values are then printed as the solution to the problem Ax=b.

 **Implementation/Code:** The following is the code for forwardSub()